AntonioND/gbt-player/README.rst

 Introduction
 ------------

-**GBT Player** is a music creation environment for GB and GBC.
-It is composed by **mod2gbt**, which converts a mod file into a gbt (GameBoy Tracker) file, and GBT Player, which will be used to play that song in the GB.
+**GBT Player** is a music creation environment for GB, GBC and GBA.
+It is formed by **mod2gbt**, which converts a mod file into a gbt (GameBoy Tracker) file, and GBT Player, which will be used to play that song in the GB, GBC or GBA.
 It's the same idea as the old Lemon player, but greatly improved.
-Because of this workflow, there are a lot of limitations that the GB doesn't impose, but that are needed so that the mod file and the result on the GB are similar.
+Because of this workflow, there are a lot of limitations that the GB/GBA doesn't impose, but that are needed so that the mod file and the result on the GB/GBA are similar.

-``GBT Player`` is writen in 100% assembly.
-That means that it is fast, it won't need a lot of CPU time (around 7%?), and you will have a lot of time for your game logic.
-There is source code for **RGBDS**, the main option for Game Boy development (in my opinion).
+``GBT Player`` is writen in 100% assembly for GB/GBC and in C for GBA.
+That means that it is fast, it won't need a lot of CPU time (around 7%? in GB, and barely noticeable in GBA), and you will have a lot of time for your game logic.

+For GB/GBC, there is source code for **RGBDS**, the main option for Game Boy development (in my opinion).
 There is also legacy code for an old version that also supported **GBDK**, but it's mostly unmaintained.

+For GBA, the code is just in C, and it doesn't depend on any library apart from a few standard library headers.

 ``mod2gbt`` is writen in C, and should compile anywhere.

-GBT Player is open source, and it is licensed under the BSD license.
+GBT Player is open source, and it is licensed under the MIT license.
 That means that you can use and modify it but you have to give credit for the original work.
 It would be nice to you tell me if you use it, anyway. :)